electrode-io/electrode-native/docs/getting-started/getting-started.md

 ## Adding the MoviesApi to the MovieList MiniApp

-We already created and published the MoviesApi in this tutorial.
-If you want to view the generated API code, you can view it in the GitHub repository here: [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api).
+We have already generated and published the `MoviesApi` in this tutorial.
+You may view the generated API code at [react-native-ernmovie-api](https://github.com/electrode-io/react-native-ernmovie-api) and [ern add react-native-ernnavigation-api](https://github.com/electrode-io/react-native-ernnavigation-api) repo.

-1) Using the `ern add` command, add the `MoviesApi` and other two APIs that we will be using later in this tutorial.
+1) Using the `ern add` command add `MoviesApi` , other dependent APIs and [react-native-electrode-bridge](https://github.com/electrode-io/react-native-electrode-bridge) as a dependency of MovieListMiniApp.

 ```bash
 $ ern add react-native-ernmovie-api